TheBellman/sandbox/springboot/README.md

  - `curl localhost:8080/api/version`
  - `curl --data '{"message":"foo"}' --header "Content-Type: application/json" localhost:8080/api/echo`

+Because of the (somewhat artificial) way in which I've set up the Spring Profiles in order to show how they wire to the Maven build, if you want to execute tests that include writing and retrieving messages to the database, you need to either build or run the application with the "release" profile:

+ - `mvn -Prelease clean spring-boot:run` or
+ - `mvn -Prelease clean package ; java -jar target/springboot-1.0-SNAPSHOT.jar`
 ## Usage
 After building, you should be immediately able to execute the JAR: